-Recent studies have pointed out the difficulty of transferring flume-based calibrations of impact plate systems to field applications (e.g. Mao et al., 2016; Wyss et al., 2016c; Kuhnle et al., 2017).
-In the hybrid calibration approach presented here, we took advantage of flume experiments to obtain amplitude and amplitude-frequency thresholds for each particle-size class, which were subsequently applied to field calibration datasets to derive the general calibration coefficients $k{b,i,gen}$.
+Recent studies have pointed out the difficulty of transferring flume-based calibrations of impact plate systems to field applications (e.g., Mao et al., 2016; Wyss et al., 2016c; Kuhnle et al., 2017).
+In the hybrid calibration approach presented here, we took advantage of flume experiments to obtain amplitude and amplitude-frequency thresholds for each particle size class, which were subsequently applied to field calibration datasets to derive the general calibration coefficients $k{b,j,gen}$ .

 The entire hybrid calibration procedure was run iteratively until the optimal linear coefficient and exponent of the criterion (Eq.
 3) used to filter out apparent packets were found (Fig. 6).
-As objective function, we used an equally weighted combination of parameters describing the accuracy of bedload flux and grain-size estimates, i.e. r, R^2 , p{factor_2} , p{factor_5} , and RMSE as shown in Table 5, and r{D_x} as shown in Fig. 11.
-The accuracy is derived from the confusion matrix (Fawcett, 2006) as shown in Table S2 in Supporting Information.
+As an objective function, we used an equally weighted combination of parameters describing the accuracy of bedload flux and grain-size estimates, i.e., r, $R^2$ , $p{\text{factor } 2}$ , $p{\text{factor 5}}$ , and RMSE as shown in Table 5 and $r{D_x}$ as shown in Fig. 11.
+The accuracy is derived from the confusion matrix (Fawcett, 2006) as shown in Table S2 in the Supplement.
 We looked for two types of optimal calibrations.
 The first type is a general calibration, for which we have presented the results in Sect.
 3. This calibration combines all four stations in order to investigate the feasibility of a general signal conversion procedure applicable to multiple sites equipped with the SPG system.
-The second type is a site-specific calibration aiming to improve the accuracy of bedload transport rate estimates at a single monitoring station, to be used for a more detailed analysis of bedload-related processes at a given site (details of these site-specific calibrations are available in Supporting Information Sect.
-S4 and S5).
+The second type is a site-specific calibration aiming to improve the accuracy of bedload transport rate estimates at a single monitoring station, to be used for a more detailed analysis of bedload-related processes at a given site (details of these site-specific calibrations are available in Sects.
+S4 and S5 in the Supplement).

-The biases introduced by apparent packets can be removed by site-specific calibration of the coefficients $k{b,i,j}$, so the AF and AH methods perform about equally well when calibrated separately to each individual site (see Supporting Information Sect.
-S4 and S5).
-This result supports the use of the AF method, considering the large proportion of packets left out by the AF thresholds (up to 91 % in the smallest class j=1; see Supporting Information Table S4).
-However, the abundance of apparent packets varies considerably from site to site, owing to differences in the channel geometry, the bedload grain-size distribution, and the construction details of the individual SPG installations.
+The biases introduced by apparent packets can be removed by site-specific calibration of the coefficients $k{b,i,j}$ , so the AF and AH methods perform about equally well when calibrated separately to each individual site (see Sects.
+S4 and S5 in the Supplement).
+This result supports the use of the AF method, considering the large proportion of packets left out by the AF thresholds (up to 91 % in the smallest class j = 1; see Table S4 in the Supplement).
+However, the abundance of apparent packets varies considerably from site to site owing to differences in the channel geometry, the bedload grain-size distribution, and the construction details of the individual SPG installations.
 Because the AF method filters out a substantial fraction of these apparent packets, it yields substantially better general calibrations than the AH method does (see Table 5).

 We also tested the performance of an adapted version of the AH method introduced by Rickenmann et al. (2018).
 This method was originally developed for the Erlenbach site and aimed to correct for the relationship between the signal response and the transport rate.
 In the present study, we applied this method to each field site.
-The only notable improvement introduced by the adapted AH method is the increased number of detected samples at the Erlenbach station, leading to more accurate estimates of the various characteristic grain sizes D_x at this site (Tables S8 and S9 in Supporting Information); the results for the other sites were not substantially improved.
+The only notable improvement introduced by the adapted AH method is the increased number of detected samples at the Erlenbach station, leading to more accurate estimates of the various characteristic grain sizes $D_x$ at this site (Tables S8 and S9 in the Supplement); the results for the other sites were not substantially improved.